 Save for passing the famous sign to your left, there’s nothing other than the airport and I-15 to look at amidst dimming skies until you hit the turnaround and head back up towards the center of town.
 You relive the strikingly droll experience until you return to Tropicana Avenue about 3.5 miles into the race, where the scenery livens up and becomes more exciting and consistent with everyone’s expectations.

-The good news is, once it does, the decor pretty much stays that way for 10K and Half Marathon participants until the very end.
+The good news is, once it does, the decor pretty much stays that way for Half Marathon participants until the very end.
 Just be ready for the start of the race to be more of a typical scenery-light race, albeit with a lot of people around you running.

 5. For flatlanders, the first two miles may be harder than expected